p-org/P/Docs/docs/tutorial/twophasecommit.md

     a participant and  forwards the read request to that participant.
 - [Participant.p](https://github.com/p-org/P/blob/master/Tutorial/2_TwoPhaseCommit/PSrc/Participant.p): Implements the Participant state machine.

-??? tip "[Expand]: Lets walk through Participant.p"
+??? tip "[Expand]: Let us walk through Participant.p"
     - Unlike the `Coordinator` state machine that has multiple states, the `Participant` state machine is fairly simple.
 Each participant waits for requests from the `Coordinator` and sends the response back based on whether the request can be accepted or has to be rejected.
     - On receiving a `eShutDown` event, the participant does a `raise halt` to destroy itself.
 To know more about the special `halt` event, please check the manual: [halt event](../manual/expressions.md#primitive).
     - Each participant maintains a local key-value store which is updated based on the transactions committed by the coordinator.
 On receiving a prepare request from the coordinator, the participant chooses to either accept or reject the transaction based on the associated transaction id.